ChargePi/ChargePi-go/docs/services/graylog.md

 See [Docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/)
 for installation guides.

-## Running Graylog server with docker-compose
+## 🏃 Deploying Graylog server with docker-compose

 1. Copy the following code into a docker-compose.yaml or use the provided [docker-compose](docker-compose.yaml).
 There are two docker-compose files - the first one is the base and the second one uses Traefik as a reverse proxy for